← Industry Insights

 • Reputational: Brand damage, loss of customer trust

-Regulatory scrutiny worldwide has grown stricter, making KYS checks vital for staying compliant.
+Regulatory scrutiny worldwide has grown stricter, making KYS checks vital for compliance.
 Many companies now face heavy fines when they skip proper supplier checks.
-Some regions can fine businesses up to10% of their yearly revenue for serious violations.
+Some regions can fine businesses up to 10% of their yearly revenue for serious violations.

 Modern business connections run deep, and a supplier’s bad behavior can quickly destroy stakeholder trust and market standing.
 That’s why KYS has become an essential shield for protecting operations and brand value.